NATIONAL BIOGRAPHER’S DAY

 HOW TO OBSERVE #NationalBiographersDay

-Read the biography of someone who influenced your life.
+On National Biographer’s Day, read the biography of someone who influenced your life.
 Was it a poet, engineer, business person, author, or politician?
 Have you read an interesting biography?
+Maybe you’re a biographer.
+Who is your current subject?
 Share the title and the name of the biographer using #NationalBiographersDay to post on social media.

 NATIONAL BIOGRAPHER’S DAY HISTORY